 5. Tailor testimonials for different mediums

 Consider tailoring your testimonials for use across various platforms and mediums.
 Given the character limit on Twitter, you won’t be able to share a testimonial in its entirety.
-Therefore, review each testimonial and pull out the most relevant parts.
+Therefore, review each testimonial and pull out the most relevant parts to ensure you’re creating compelling CTAs on each platform.

 Convert visitors into clients with Testimonials